lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTDome-Troubleshooting/MTDome-Recover-and-clear-Faults.rst

 Overview
 ========
  If issues arise with moving the MTDome directly or if you observe that the MTDomeTrajectory following mode is enabled but the dome fails to follow the telescope, it is likely that the MTDome is having an internal subsystem fault and requires recovery.

-Under specific circumstances, the Dome may ignore move commands, such as when the position is identical to the previous moveAz command and the velocity is 0. [degrees/second].
+Under specific circumstances, the Dome may ignore move commands, such as when the position is identical to the previous moveAz command and the velocity is 0.0 [deg/sec].
 To confirm this, inspect the MTDome logs in LOVE.
 The CSC will have received the duplicated move command, and a warning message will be displayed in the logs, indicating that it was ignored.

-In other instances, the dome may reject move commands, such as when there's a subsystem fault.
+In other instances, the dome may reject move commands, when there's a subsystem fault.

 .. _MTDome-Recover-and-clear-Faults-Error-Diagnosis: